zachwill/relaxml/README.md

 relaxml
 =======

-Converting XML to a dictionary should be easy.
+Converting XML to a dictionary should be easy -- and fast.

 Most of the current XML to dict projects are either unmaintained, slow, or not well-tested.
 This shouldn't be the case.